evelynharthbrooke/Taliyah/commands.md

 * **wikipedia:** Sends information on a chosen Wikipedia article.

 <sub>1.
 This command is recommended to only be used in Discord guilds and not direct messages.</sub>
+<sub>2.
+This command can ONLY be used in Discord guilds and cannot be used inside private conversations.</sub>